| An Essay on

 higher-level groupings which contain it.
 Code numbers are thus allocated "top

+down" from the top of the tree (3).
 To summarise, a classification looks formally like a series of

 divisions nested within a set of elementary headings.
 The list of these